avelino/awesome-go/README.md

 - [rts](https://github.com/galeone/rts) - RTS: response to struct.
 Generates Go structs from server responses.
 - [textra](https://github.com/ravsii/textra) - Extract Go struct field names, types and tags for filtering and exporting.
 - [typex](https://github.com/dtgorski/typex) - Examine Go types and their transitive dependencies, alternatively export results as TypeScript value objects (or types) declaration.
+- [go-size-analyzer](https://github.com/Zxilly/go-size-analyzer) - Analyze and visualize the size of dependencies in compiled Golang binaries, providing insight into their impact on the final build.

 **[⬆ back to top](#contents)**